tencurse/userscripts/AO3 Only Show Primary Pairing Description.md

 ## Advanced configuration

-To make the primary pairing feature work on a non-ship tag, add the ship names in the `relationships` variable array, separated by commas, like so:
+To make the primary pairing feature work on a non-ship tag page, add the ship names in the `relationships` variable array, separated by commas, like so:

 ```js
 var relationships = ["Himeko/Kafka (Honkai: Star Rail)", "Lucina/Serena | Severa"];
 ```

-To make the primary character feature work on a non-chracter tag, add the ship names in the `characters` variable array, separated by commas, like so:
+To make the primary character feature work on a non-chracter tag page, add the ship names in the `characters` variable array, separated by commas, like so:

 ```js
 var characters = ["Wyll (Baldur's Gate)", "Tartaglia | Childe (Genshin Impact)"];